Outputs¶

 uboot> ubi create liminix -

-3) transfer the root filesystem from the build system and write it
+3) transfer the root filesystem from the build system and write it to

-uboot> tftpboot ${loadaddr} result/rootfs
+uboot> tftpboot $loadaddr result/rootfs

-uboot> ubi write ${loadaddr} liminix $filesize
+uboot> ubi write $loadaddr liminix $filesize

 Now we have the root filesystem installed on the device.
-You
+You can even mount it and poke around using ubifsmount ubi0:liminix; ubifsls /

 4) optional: before you configure the device to boot into Liminix automatically, you can try booting it by hand to see if it works: